alabou/bcp-006-01/docs/NMOS With JPEG XS.md

 - [Bit Rate](https://specs.amwa.tv/nmos-parameter-registers/branches/main/flow-attributes/#bit-rate)
   The Flow resource MUST indicate the target bit rate (kilobits/second) of the bitstream.
   The `bit_rate` integer value is expressed in units of 1000 bits per second, rounding up.

+- [ ] TODO: Indicate that the bit-rate SHALL comply with assocaited declaration within the bitstream, if any (ex. hrd_parameters of the bitstream).

 An example Flow resource is provided in the [Examples](../examples/).